Chase Date: May 10, 2010

 We bailed south a couple of miles, setting up for another shot before heading east at a rapid speed.
 We headed towards Medford on the dirt road network, eventually going north and stopping so we could watch what appeared to be a huge wedge.
 Our lighting and vantage point wasn’t the greatest, so it didn’t show up the greatest on our video.

 Eventually we got to US81 and took it north into Medford.
-We pretty much knew there wasn’t much of a chase we’d catch up with it, but we thought we’d try anyway, and worse case scenario drop south on I-35 after heading east.
+We pretty much knew there wasn’t much of a chance we’d catch back up with the storm.
+We were behind, but headed north on 81 anyway.
+A few miles in, we got to downed powerlines and had to turn around.

 We headed east out of Ponca City and had to core punch the storm coming out of Ponca along US 60.
 We made it through the storm and then into the clearing on the far side.
 There was a lot of rotation with this storm and we witnessed a very brief touch down near US60.